Sewer Discharges Of Industrial Wastewater

 Environmental Engineering For Industrial Wastewater

-In two previous papers we dealt with an overview of environmental engineering and industrial wastewater permits.
+In two previous blog posts we dealt with an overview of environmental engineering and industrial wastewater permits.
 In this paper, we will discuss environmental engineering required to address ESC - Environmental Engineering for Industrial Waste Waterindustrial wastewater.
-This is the engineering required to treat the wastewater so it does not pollute the receiving surface water, or so it is within tolerable limits and virtually has no impact.
-Environmental engineering is required to determine the best reasonably achievable control technology to do so.
-The environmental engineer must be involved in the design, testing, and adjusting the treatment process.
-Florida NPDES Industrial Wastewater permit applications must be signed and sealed by a Florida licensed Professional Engineer (P.E.).
-A P.E. in Florida is only allowed to practice in areas that he or she has the required education, training, and experience.
-Thus, the P.E. must be an environmental engineer with industrial wastewater knowledge and experience.
+To explain, this is the engineering required to treat wastewater so it does not pollute surface waters, or so it is within tolerable limits and virtually has no impact.
+And so, environmental engineering determines the best reasonably achievable control technology to treat wastewater.
+To accomplish this, the environmental engineer designs, tests, and adjusts the treatment process.

 Start with the Pollutants